Quantifying community evolution in temporal networks: Results

 The results are shown in Fig.~\ref{fig:valid} along with a plot showing the membership of each community (with white showing nodes in the pool, not the network).
-Moving down the diagram means increasing values of $\phi$ (nodes move in and out of the network more rapidly).
+Moving down the diagram means increasing values of $p_{\mathrm{rot}}$ (nodes move in and out of the network more rapidly).
 Moving rightward on the diagram means nodes move between communities more rapidly.
 For example, at the top left (Fig.~\ref{fig:valid}(a)) nodes stay in the network and change community very slowly.
-As expected all values of INMI and UNMI are high (red).
-Conversely, at the bottom right (Fig.~\ref{fig:valid}(l)) nodes move in and out of the network rapidly and change community quickly and the UNMI and INMI are both low except for the diagonal where the same or similar time periods are compared.
-The UNMI and INMI measures disagree on how similar communities are when we have a situation where the node set changes rapidly but the community labels stay relatively constant (Fig.~\ref{fig:valid}(j,k)) -- here INMI finds that communities are similar because the community labels themselves have not changed much but UNMI finds a smaller degree of similarity because the actual node set could be quite different.
+As expected all values of IAMI and UAMI are high (red).
+Conversely, at the bottom right (Fig.~\ref{fig:valid}(l)) nodes move in and out of the network rapidly and change community quickly and the UAMI and IAMI are both low except for the diagonal where the same or similar time periods are compared.
+The UAMI and IAMI measures degree on how similar communities are when we have a situation where the node set changes rapidly but the community labels stay relatively constant (Fig.~\ref{fig:valid}(j,k)) -- here IAMI finds that communities are similar because the community labels themselves have not changed much but UAMI finds a smaller degree of similarity because the actual node set could be quite different.
 We argue that in this case, both methods provide complementary information, neither is superior both are needed to get the full picture.
-In situations where communities change relatively slowly (Fig.~\ref{fig:valid}(e,h)) we can see that the central band is thicker indicating slowly moving stable communities.
+In situations where communities change relatively slowly (Fig.~\ref{fig:valid}(e,h)) we can see that the central band is thicker indicating slowly moving communities.